Stem Cells and Diseases

 Human embryonic stem cells:

 Scientists have been able to do experiments with human embryonic stem cells (hESC) since 1998, when a group led by Dr. James Thomson at the University of Wisconsin developed a technique to isolate and grow the cells.
-Although hESCs are thought to offer potential cures and therapies for many devastating diseases, research using them is still in its basic stages.
+Although hESCs are thought to offer potential cures and therapies for many devastating diseases, research using them is still in its basic stages. hESCs are thought to offer potential cures and therapies for many devastating diseases, and we are now seeing the first clinical trials using cells derived from hESCs.

 The NIH funded its first basic research study on hESCs in 2002.
 Since that time, biotechnology companies have built upon those basic foundations to begin developing stem cell-based human therapies.
 There are currently two active clinical trials using cells derived from human embryonic stem cells, both being conducted by a biotechnology company called ACT.
 The company has laboratories in Marlborough, Massachusetts and corporate offices in Santa Monica, California.
 ACT has begun enrolling patients for Phase I (safety and tolerability) clinical trials of two hESC-derived stem cell products: